 - The current difficulty is that some Vietnamese people are still ambiguous about honesty.

 If at first Europe only checked at a low level, 5% or 10%, we could easily get away with it and help the whole industry get approved.
-But when our country started exporting in large quantities, Europe raised the inspection level to 50% and then 60%, and when they discovered impurities, they immediately banned the whole industry.
+But when our country exports a large quantity, Europe raises the inspection level to 50% then 60%, and when impurities are discovered, they immediately ban the whole industry.

-Therefore, at the end of 2018, when impurities were discovered on large dragon fruit, Europe issued a ban on Vietnam and created an immediate crisis.
+So, at the end of 2018, when impurities were discovered on large dragon fruit, Europe issued a ban on Vietnam, creating an immediate crisis.

 The re-examination process takes 4 days.
-If the documents are not prepared properly, the cost of bringing the business back to Vietnam will increase and put them on the brink of bankruptcy.
+If the documents are not prepared properly, the cost of bringing them back to Vietnam will increase and put them on the brink of bankruptcy.

 At that time, countless customers came to us.
-They did not care whether our test was correct or not, just that if it did not pass, they immediately requested a re-test.
+They did not care whether we checked correctly or not, just asked us to check again if it did not pass.

 There was even a partner who brought dragon fruit samples for inspection 5 times and failed all 5 times.
 On the 6th time, in order to export the goods, they were willing to ask me to "support the cost".